TNT Sports (United Kingdom)

-TNT Sports (formerly BT Sport) is a group of pay television sports channels in the United Kingdom and Ireland.
-Now owned by Warner Bros.
-Discovery and BT Group, they first launched as BT Sport on 1 August 2013.
+TNT Sports (formerly BT Sport) is a British sportscasting pay television channel brand owned by BT Group and Warner Bros.
+Discovery, first launched on 1 August 2013 and serves the United Kingdom and Ireland.

-The channels are based at Warner Bros.
-Discovery's complex in Chiswick Business Park, London, having been based at Here East, the former International Broadcast Centre in the Queen Elizabeth Olympic Park in London until July 2023.
-The channels are available on the EE TV, Sky and Virgin Media television platforms in the UK and Sky and Vodafone TV in the Republic of Ireland.
+Based at the Warner Bros.
+Discovery complex in Chiswick Business Park, London since July 2023, having relocated from its original home at Here East, the former International Broadcast Centre in Queen Elizabeth Olympic Park in London, the brand's channels are available on EE TV, Sky and Virgin Media in the UK and Sky and Vodafone TV in Ireland.

-The networks were established in 2013 after BT Group's acquisition of rights to the Premier League.
-BT also acquired the operations of previous rightsholder ESPN prior to launch, integrating them with BT Sport.
-In 2022, BT Group announced an agreement with Warner Bros.
-Discovery to form a joint venture that would eventually merge BT Sport with its local Eurosport business.
-The transaction was approved in July 2022 and on 18 July 2023 BT Sport rebranded as TNT Sports.
-Eurosport was folded into TNT Sports in the UK and Ireland on 28 February 2025.
+BT Group established the brand after acquiring rights to the English Premier League; it also acquired the operations of previous rightsholder, ESPN UK, prior to launch, integrating them with BT Sport as BT Sport 4 (now TNT Sports 4).
+On 11 May 2022, BT Group announced an agreement with Warner Bros.
+Discovery to form a joint venture that would eventually merge BT Sport with its local Eurosport business, which was approved two months later.
+BT Sport rebranded as TNT Sports on 18 July 2023 and absorbed Eurosport UK on 28 February 2025.